SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/warm-breeze.md

 * Combine [Fire](/wiki/elements/fire) and [Breeze](/wiki/elements/breeze) to make [Warm Breeze](/wiki/elements/warm-breeze).
 This process is known as [Make Warm Breeze](/wiki/recipes/make-warm-breeze).

+## How to use?

+_Warm Breeze is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)